outlearn-content/outlearn-olp-spec/olp-spec.md

 * SSH Terminal (to connect to a particular machine and run commands)
 * REPL (with support for various languages)
 * Docker image (with links to launch on various platforms depending on team integrations)

+# Importing OLP

+To import an OLP directory to Outlearn, put it in a Github repo that is public or that you are authorized to access.
+Log in to Outlearn with your Github credentials (or link your Github account under *Settings*), and navigate to *Import Module*, where you can specify the Github location for your module which will then be imported into your Outlearn account.

+Many more details on import are coming, including information about a command-line API for importing, and imports from additional web-based sources.

+# Example OLP

+For many examples of content in OLM and OLP format, please refer to the [Outlearn Content](http://www.github.com/outlearn-content) repo on Github.